 - In a mixing bowl, crack your eggs and whisk.
-Add in coconut milk, along with salt and pepper to taste.
+Add in coconut milk, along with coconut flour, and sea salt and pepper to taste.
 Mix well.

 - Grab your muffin pans and place them close to your skillet.
 Grab a tablespoon and with it scoop your bison/veggies mixture, adding it carefully to each muffin liner.